vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 **Assembly:** Vendr.Core

 #### SearchOrders
-Searches for Orders with the given parameters.
+Searches for Orders with the given parameters

 ***Signature:***